RJ722/up_in_time/README.md

 ##Still To-Do:

+* Give user the choice for entering in either the 24 hr system or 12 hr system
-* Do something with the timezone, it is getting really getting conusing.
+* ~~Do something with the timezone, it is getting really getting conusing.~~
 * Obviously, give it some *better* looks.
-* Add a level of validation for IP and time.
+* ~~Add a level of validation for IP and time.~~
-* Add an alert message when user tries to close the alarm tab.
+* Add an alert message when user tries to close the alarm tab, perhaps a modal popup.
-* Add a message input and display it on tha alarm screen for eminding purposes.
+* Add a message input and display it on tha alarm screen for reminding purposes.
 * optimize the code - Use django's template system
 * Design GUI and choose colors.
 * ~~Embed music in pop up so that there is actually an alarm~~